Bushland and Biodiversity

 In 2015 Council adopted the Woollahra Biodiversity Conservation Strategy 2015-2025.
 This Strategy represents the first documentation of the strategic direction of Council to conserve the valuable flora and fauna within the Woollahra municipality.

 Download the documents:

-Council has developed an Environmental Sustainability Action Plan (ESAP) which details Council’s targets and commitments in relation to five key priority action areas (energy & emissions, water, biodiversity, waste, transport).
+Council has developed a community strategic plan which details Council’s targets and commitments in relation to key priority action areas (energy & emissions, water, biodiversity, waste, transport).

 Our biodiversity targets are: